axibase/atsd-use-cases/tutorials/create-rule-workflow/README.md

 For more information about ATSD graphics, review the [portal](https://axibase.com/docs/atsd/portals/) and [charts](https://axibase.com/docs/charts/) documentation.
 :::

-Once the series is located, click on the ∑ icon to open the **Series Statistics** page.
+Once the series is located, click the ∑ icon to open the **Series Statistics** page.
 This page analyzes the series and presents summary information about the observed values.

 ![](./images/series-statistics.png)